jgcmarins/django-commands/README.md

 Therefore, when we create an app and add some information to it's model, we are telling Django how is our database schema.

 #### makemigrations
-To tell Django that our database schema is ready or updated, we run the following command:
+To tell Django that our database schema (for a single model) is ready or updated, we run the following command:

 ```
 python3 manage.py makemigrations <app_name>